 - Pain and swelling may be managed with anti-inflammatory medications, such as aspirin or ibuprofen.

 - Immobilizing your wrist for a period of time can help relieve pressure on the lunate.

 - Your doctor may recommend a short period of splinting or casting.

 It is important to monitor any changes in your symptoms during the early stage of Kienböck's disease.
 If the pain is not relieved with simple treatments or it returns, your doctor may recommend surgery.

 Revascularization.
-In some cases, it may be possible to return the blood supply to the lunate bone.
+In some cases, it may be possible to restore the blood supply to the lunate bone.
 This procedure is called revascularization.
-It is more successful during early phases of the disease — stages 1 and 2 — before the lunate has significantly deteriorated.
+It is more successful during early phases of the disease — stages 1 and 2 — before the lunate has collapsed or fragmented.

 Revascularization involves removing a portion of bone with attached blood vessels from another bone — most often a forearm bone (radius) or an adjacent bone in the hand.
 This piece of bone with its blood supply is called a vascularized graft.
-It is inserted into the lunate bone.
+It is moved carefully, preserving the feeder blood vessel, and inserted into the lunate bone.